 Do any of those issues sound familiar to you?
 Have a closet full of stuff but nothing to wear?
 Do most of your things make you go “meh” or just not fit at all?
 Maybe a capsule wardrobe is right for you too.
 I think a capsule wardrobe is an especially great idea for moms because our lives are complicated enough already.
 We get very little time for ourselves.
 Why not simplify our closet, having only a few options to choose from day to day (you can have a couple special pieces for date night or a special occasion or if you have an event, wedding, etc. also) that you always love to wear, feel great in, and that never go out of style?

-This isn’t a real capsule wardrobe experiment yet (I would like to do that once I’m back to a size that I’d like to stay in permanently) but sort of a “dip your toe into the capsule wardrobe pool” kind of thing.
-Just to start.
+This isn’t a real capsule wardrobe experiment but sort of a “dip your toe into the capsule wardrobe pool” kind of thing.
+Or you can call it a Basics Wardrobe.
 I do love the idea of investing in well-made basics that you can mix and match and wear over and over that you really love, versus buying lots of “stuff” to wear that you just feel meh about and after you add up all the money you spent on that, you could have invested in a piece you love.

 STAPLE PIECES FOR YOUR MOM-FRIENDLY CAPSULE WARDROBE